Laplacian Representations for Decision-Time Planning: Augmented Laplacian Planning with Subgoals

 \section{Augmented Laplacian Planning with Subgoals}

-Augmented Laplacian Planning with Subgoals (ALPS) is a model-based hierarchical planning algorithm that leverages the Laplacian representation to efficiently plan in continuous state and action spaces. \ac{ALPS} leverages an offline dataset to learn: (1) the Laplacian representation, (2) a forward model, and (3) a behavior prior.
+Augmented Laplacian Planning with Subgoals (ALPS) is a hierarchical planning algorithm that leverages the Laplacian representation to efficiently plan in continuous state and action spaces. \ac{ALPS} leverages an offline dataset to learn: (1) the Laplacian representation, (2) a forward model, and (3) a behavior prior.
 Clustering is then performed over the scaled Laplacian representation as a basis, and the clusters centers are used as subgoals.
 When given a goal state, a high-level plan over subgoals is constructed using Dijkstra algorithm and this plan is executed using CEM with a behavior prior guiding its search. \ac{ALPS} is outlined in Algorithm~\ref{alg:ALPS} with its components detailed in Fig.~\ref{fig:architecture}. \looseness=-1

-\textbf{Learning the Laplacian representation}: We learn the Laplacian representation using the ALLO objective (Eq. \ref{eq:ALLO}).
+\textbf{Learning the Laplacian representation}: We learn the Laplacian representation, \(\laprep\), using the ALLO objective (Eq. \ref{eq:ALLO}).
 The ALLO objective is minimized using stochastic gradient descent by sampling transition pairs (\(S_t, S_{t+\Delta}\)), where \(\Delta \sim \text{Geom}(1-\gamma_s) \) is the geometric distribution.
+The scaled Laplacian representation, \(\scaledlap\), is then obtained by scaling the individual eigenvectors with their corresponding eigenvalues obtained from dual variables:

 \textbf{Learning a forward model}: The low-level planner uses a one-step model in the original state space \(\model: \States \times \Actions \rightarrow \States\).
 To reduce the accumulation of errors known to occur in one-step forward models, we use a multi-step auto-regressive objective over the horizon \(\modelHorizon\)~\citep{talvitie2014model,talvitie2017self}: